Your unique love story, expressed in music

 We suggest you choose romantic music; something that will touch the hearts of your guests and give them a romantic vibe.
 This kind of music will prepare them for your arrival after your photos are taken.
 Modern wedding cocktail hour music is usually soft, old-school lounge style, with a sprinkle of pop hits.

 Dinner music for a wedding is more of a background than a center of attention.
 Still, it sets the atmosphere for the whole event – so don’t ignore it!
 As with any other aspects of a wedding, it’s normally a mix of ‘something old, something new’.
 Our music is always at a level that allows your guest to converse easily.

 Amplification or No Amplification

 One of the advantages of the flute and guitar is that we can play with or without amplification.
-In large areas with large audiences, we can use one of our two amplification systems.
+In large areas with over 150 guests, we will select the amplification system for the situation.
 In more intimate spaces, or at venues that do not allow amplification, our sound can still carry well enough that you and your guests can hear the music.
 But the sound won’t disturb others!